 With so many incredible kayaking and canoeing opportunities in Asturias, the region now boasts an annual festival every August.
 National and international competitors come from all over to take part in the International Descent of the River Sella.
 Over a thousand kayakers begin in the town of Arriondas, a small village at the base of the Picos de Europa.
 About 20 kilometers later, the race ends at the coastal community of Ribadesella.
 This race is the central component of a larger festival that includes other sporting events, music, and, of course, incredible food.

 People & culture

 There’s a huge Celtic influence in Asturias that might surprise people, and it was certainly something I didn’t expect to see.
 The Celts inhabited parts of Asturias and northern Spain as they were beginning to settle in the British Isles and elsewhere, sometime during the Iron Age.
-Many of the Celtic people made a home in Asturias, and their influence is still apparent today.
+Many of the Celtic people made homes here, and their influence is still apparent today.
 The triskele, a triple spiral design common in Celtic culture, can be found all over jewelry and architecture throughout Asturias.
 You can also see examples of the Celtic history in the names of rivers and mountains.
 This history is something the locals are extremely proud of.
 I could tell our local guide in Asturias loved being from the area and was proud of her culture!

 Have you ever been to Asturias?
 What did you love most about this under-the-radar region?